vanilophp/framework/README.md

 It is possible to keep the cart for users after logout and restore it after successful login.

 > This feature is disabled by default.
-To achive this behavior, set the
+To achieve this behavior, set the
 > `vanilo.cart.preserve_for_user` config value to true

 | Event                     | State                                                             | Action                               |